speed2exe/myzql/README.md

     // err: ErrorPacket       => something gone wrong
     // In this example, we use `expect(.ok)` to get PreparedStatement const prep_stmt: PreparedStatement = try prep_res.expect(.ok);
-    // Preparing the params to be inserted const params = .{
+    // Data to be inserted
+    const params = .{
         .{ "John", 42 },
         .{ "Sam", 24 },